Statuses in Latin with translation. Quotes in Latin with translation

 [Ipse dixit].

-I said it myself.
+He said it himself.

-An expression that characterizes the position of thoughtless admiration for someone's authority.
-Cicero in his essay On the Nature of the Gods, quoting this saying of the disciples of the philosopher Pythagoras, says that he does not approve of the manners of the Pythagoreans: instead of proving in defense of the opinion, they referred to their teacher with the words ipse dixit.
+An expression characterizing the position of thoughtless admiration for someone's authority.
+Cicero, in his essay “On the Nature of the Gods,” quoting this saying from the students of the philosopher Pythagoras, says that he does not approve of the manners of the Pythagoreans: instead of proving their opinion, they referred to their teacher with words ipse dixit.

 78. Ipso facto.